Types Of Domestic Violence Help Out There

 Staying

 If you're in a situation that's dangerous, getting help is important and maybe talking with someone about what you're going through and how you're feeling will help you to make a definitive choice about what to do.
 The most important thing is making sure that it's your decision.
 No one can tell you to leave or not to leave your partner (even if they think they can, it's not their choice).
-You are the one who has to be comfortable with the decision that you make.
+You are the one who needs to be comfortable with the decision that you make.

 Again, if you are a victim of physical abuse, it's important to get out before you are seriously hurt.
 You need to get away to get the help that you need and make sure that the other person doesn't continue to hurt you.